 We generally do not service boilers, fireplaces, commercial HVAC units, or HVAC equipment specialized for use in mobile homes.

 What can I do to avoid a service call?

 Keeping furnace filters clean is the most important step homeowners can take to prevent service calls and premature failure of HVAC systems.
 Check out our Furnace Filters flyer below for more information on why clean furnace filters are crucial for normal operation and what furnace filters are best to prevent system failure.

+Thermostats that use batteries should be checked regularly to ensure that the batteries are still good, and replacing the batteries may be a simple fix if your HVAC system will not run.
 If your HVAC system is not heating or cooling enough, check your thermostat settings to ensure that it is programmed to operate how you want it to.
 Some programmable and learning thermostats have energy saving settings that may keep your home at a set temperature range that is higher or lower than preferred.